benwzj/ecommerce-nextjs/README.md

 - Using Shopify as CMS.
 - GraphQL

+## Shopify Integration

+- Install Shopify Headless theme
+- Install the Shopify Headless app
+  - Headless app allow you to create an access token that can be used to authenticate requests to **Storefront API**.

 ## Running locally

 Need to the environment variables in `.env` file to run locally.